lathonez/lathonez.github.io/_posts/2016-03-13-ionic-2-e2e-testing.markdown

 </pre>
 </div>

-* [gulpfile.ts][gulpfile.ts]: gulp’s config file
+* [gulpfile.ts][gulpfile.ts]: gulp’s task definition file
-* [config.ts][config.ts]: config file for this setup, containing only paths at the moment.
-Can be [expanded][angular2-seed-cfg] down the line.
+* [config.ts][config.ts]: config file for this setup

 This gulpfile defines several tasks which gulp will carry out for us during the test cycle.
-The ones we care about for E2E are:
+The only one we care about for E2E is `test.build.e2e`

-1. **test.clean**: remove content from `www/build`, except `www/build/js`, which isn't used for testing
-2. **test.lint**: perform static analysis on source code using `tslint` if enabled
-3. **test.build.typescript**: compile all our Typescript (both source and test), into individual Javascript files.
-This is done differently from Ionic which bundles everything into `app.bundle.js`

 **Install Dependencies and Typings:**